MRes Cognitive Neuroscience and Neuropsychology / Overview

 See the application and selection section for details of the supporting documents we require.
 We recommend that you apply as early as possible.
 We reserve the right to close applications if the course is full.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 - Prepare for a successful career in cognitive neuroscience and neuropsychology research in academia or industry.

 - Receive comprehensive training in critical thinking and experimental methods.

 - Practise research skills in a major project tailored to your interests, supervised by experts in experimental psychology, cognitive neuroscience, clinical psychology, and neuropsychology.

-- Gain hands-on experience of specialist laboratories and equipment.
+- Gain experience of specialist laboratories and equipment.

 - This course can form the first year of Research Council-funded 1+3 postgraduate PhD studentships.